movabletype/mt-plugin-table-feature-for-tinymce/README.md

 ## License

-This library is free software released under the GPL.
+This library is free software released under the MIT.
+Please see LICENSE.txt

 ## Copyright